opulo-inc/docs/content/en/openpnp/calibration/import-config/index.md

 8. Next, navigate to: `/Users/[username]/.openpnp2`.

-9. Double-check that OpenPnP is closed
+9. Double check that OpenPnP is closed.

 10. In the `.openpnp2` folder you'll find the currently used configuration files, `machine.xml`, `packages.xml`, and `parts.xml`.
 It is a good idea to copy these somewhere as backup whenever you make changes like this.